Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Methods

 \textbf{Protein-RNA interaction.} Protein-RNA interactions play important roles in a plenty of activities, such as cell-signaling, post-transcriptional regulations and protein synthesis \citep{wei2021protein}.
 Therefore, considering the importance of protein-RNA interactions in RNA function, we evaluate how well RNA-FM mine ncRNA function information by predicting RNA binding proteins corresponding to RNAs.
 In this application, we apply Hela cell as the dataset for the task and devide it into 17 different protein sub-sets.
-In each sub-set, we predict whether the input RNA can bind with the protein.
-Our downstream prediction module perform similarly as the PrismNet\cite{sun2021predicting} pipeline.
-First we reproduce PrismNet results, including two different types: One trained from raw sequences as baselines, another which reaches best performance from sequences with in vivo secondary structures.
+Within each one, we predict whether the input RNA can bind with the protein.
+Our downstream prediction module perform similarly as the PrismNet \cite{sun2021predicting} pipeline.
+Firstly, we reproduce PrismNet results, including two different types: One trained from raw sequences as baselines, and another one trained with \textit{in vivo} secondary structures.
 We then replace the actual secondary structures in PrismNet with our generated RNA-FM embeddings for all sequences while keeping the whole downstream PrismNet architecture unchanged.
-In this way, we are able to see if using RNA-FM embeddings can accurately predict RNA function that real RNA secondary structures do.
+In this way, we can test if using RNA-FM embeddings can accurately predict protein-RNA interactions as the real RNA secondary structures.